Jamal Adams activated off PUP list, but Seahawks will take it slow

 He could take part in walk-through Friday before the team leaves for Saturday’s preseason game at Green Bay, finally returning to the field in a limited capacity.

-And to coach Pete Carroll, that would be “a good step for him.”
+To coach Pete Carroll, that would be “a good step for him.”

 Carroll said the Seahawks aren’t concerned about whether Adams will be ready for Week 1 against the Rams on Sept.
 10 at Lumen Field.
 They are focused on having prepared for the season as a whole.